-a and -r has been extended,

 ---------------- ##1 #:1 <== 1.25 ##1 #:1 ==> 1.250001 @ Absolute error = 1.0000000000e-6, Relative error = 8.0000000000e-7 ##1 #:2 <== -3.45 ##1 #:2 ==> -3.450003 @ Absolute error = 3.0000000000e-6, Relative error = 8.6956521739e-7 ##1 #:3 <== 1.23456789E-2 ##1 #:3 ==> 1.23456788E-2 @ Absolute error = 1.0000000000e-10, Relative error = 8.1000001393e-9 ##1 #:4 <== -5.98765432e+5 ##1 #:4 ==> -5.98765431e+5 @ Absolute error = 1.0000000000e-3, Relative error = 1.6701030958e-9 ##1 #:5 <== 100.00 ##1 #:5 ==> 100.000022 @ Absolute error = 2.2000000000e-5, Relative error = 2.2000000000e-7 +++ File "file1" differs from file "file2"

 This text should be self-explanatory.
-The tags ##l and #:f,
+The tags ##l

-where l and f are integer numbers, refer respectively to the
+are integer numbers, refer to the

-line number and to the position of the field within the line.
+line number and to the position of the field within the line,

 ##1 #:1 <== 1.25 ##1 #:1 ==> 1.250001 @ Absolute error = 1.0000000000e-6, Relative error = 8.0000000000e-7